 The important thing to consider is that you have to find the right company that produces *high quality* and unique mail pieces at an affordable price.
 Removing yourself from the process will solve the problem of you being the middle man and spending your valuable time on sending campaigns.

 The Neighborhood Connection

-The Neighborhood Connection is a team of experts providing a one of a kind direct mail for real estate agents solution.
+The Neighborhood Connection is a team of experts providing a one of a kind direct mail solution for real estate agents.
 Their highly talented designers, digital and print marketing professionals, and production staff are changing the way real estate agents engage with their farming areas.
 They help real estate agents turn strangers into clients within their farming communities.
 TNC handles all the details from start to finish like list mapping, creative, printing and fulfillment to your exclusive farm regularly.

 Step 6: Tracking & Analytics

 Tracking ROI is king in all business, as is true in direct mail.
 Direct mail can be slightly tricky to track out of the gate.